jpolitz/jpolitz.github.com/notes/_posts/2018-07-24-ideas-from-modeling.md

   thing to talk about.
 Sure, they can be corrected in passing, but the meat of the discussion is about reconciling patterns in different data, and any errors simply need to be fixed to get at that understanding, rather than to make the mistake-maker feel bad.
+If everyone does the same problem, some of the main differences will be mistakes and focus shifts to right and wrong.
   - It allows the instructor to build up a bigger, combined artifact out of the pieces that were given to the different groups.